-Debt Service is not applicable as the entity is a non-profit with no debt.
+This procedure is not applicable because the Entity is a not-for-profit and has no debt.

 xi.
 Information Technology Disaster Recovery/Business Continuity, including (1) identification of critical data and frequency of data backups, (2) storage of backups in a separate physical location isolated from the network, (3) periodic testing/verification that backups can be restored, (4) use of antivirus software on all systems, (5) timely application of all available system and software patches/updates, and (6) identification of personnel, processes, and tools needed to recover operations after a critical event.